zitadel/zitadel/docs/docs/self-hosting/manage/productionchecklist.md

 - [ ] configure a valid [SMS Service](https://zitadel.com/docs/guides/manage/console/instance-settings#sms) such as Twilio if needed
 - [ ] configure your privacy policy, terms of service and a help Link if needed
 - [ ] secure your [masterkey](https://zitadel.com/docs/self-hosting/manage/configure)
+- [ ] declare and apply zitadel configuration using the zitadel terraform [provider](https://github.com/zitadel/terraform-provider-zitadel)

 ### Security
 - [ ] use a FQDN and a trusted valid certificate for external [TLS](https://zitadel.com/docs/self-hosting/manage/tls_modes#http2) connections